kyle-n/kyle-n.github.io/posts/angular-async-computed-signals.md

 After some experimentation, I figured out how to do it.
 You actually have to go back to RxJS and wrap it with [`toSignal()`](https://angular.dev/guide/signals/rxjs-interop#tosignal).

-I've set up an example project here.
+I've created an example project ([GitHub](https://github.com/kyle-n/dad-joker), [StackBlitz](https://stackblitz.com/github/kyle-n/dad-joker?file=README.md)).
 It allows the user to search the [Dad Joke API](https://icanhazdadjoke.com/api) for "jokes."
 I've made a component with a debounced text field that sends requests to the API and displays the results.
 This kind of asynchronous work would be complicated to do with Signals, but RxJS could it.
 The [`debounceTime()`](https://rxjs.dev/api/operators/debounceTime) and [`switchMap()`](https://rxjs.dev/api/index/function/switchMapTo) operators would be perfect for debouncing input and asynchronously loading search results.

 So, let's just use RxJS.
 First, we'll change our service to return a Signal instead of an Observable.